jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

 ## 7. Technical Considerations

 -   **Backend:** The server endpoints (especially for usage tracking) must be updated to handle both anonymous and authenticated JWT-based requests.
--   **Database:** The database schema needs to be adapted to link analysis usage to registered user IDs.
+-   **Database:** The database schema will be extended.
+We will keep `analysis_count` to track total analyses performed for analytical purposes, and add a new `credits` column to manage the remaining usage limit.
+This provides a clear separation between analytics and limit enforcement.
 -   **Environment:** Supabase URL and Anon Key must be managed via environment variables. => done as we've done the postgres stuff with supabase already -> anything else to do?
 -   **Client-side:** The extension's frontend logic must manage auth state, tokens (obtained via `chrome.identity`), and dynamically update the UI.
 It will require the `identity` permission in `manifest.json`.
 -   **Supabase Client:** Will use `signInWithIdToken` with the Google ID token.

 ## 9. Open Questions

--   What is the initial analysis quota for a newly registered user? => we should take the quota they have from anonymous tracking.
+-   What is the initial credit balance for a newly registered user? => we should take the quota they have from anonymous tracking.